-A healthy garden starts with healthy soil.
+A healthy flower, vegetable, or herb garden starts with healthy soil.
 But sometimes, your garden needs a little bit of help to get the soil in top condition.

 You might also like: Garden Soil: How To Build It Right